dsv-data-science/dsv-data-science.github.io/index.md

     <div class="maincol">

 <h2>Research</h2>
 <p>  A selection of our ongoing resaerch can be found below.
-For a comprehensive list of our research topics and profile please visit our <a href="research.html">research profile page</a>.</p>
+For a comprehensive list of our research topics and research profiles please visit our <a href="research.html">research profile page</a>.</p>

    <div class="card-columns">
            {% comment %}